 Competencies acquired through course work must align with industry needs;

 Students need to be trained on state-of-the-art equipment with hands-on industry experience;

 Internships, apprenticeships and immersion programs must be created and expanded;

 Access to training must be enhanced to allow for self-paced and accelerated learning through virtual instruction.

-This approach to Advanced Manufacturing credentials will motivate students by letting them proceed at their own pace and it will individualize the program and in some cases cost less than the tuition for our traditional programs.
-The program will also ensure that participants receive both the academic, financial and social support that they need to overcome challenges typically encountered by community college students.
+The AMID program will ensure that participants receive both the academic, financial and social support that they need to overcome challenges typically encountered by community college students.

-AMID will offer a CBE Machine Tool Technology CNC Programming certificate in the fall of 2015.
-We anticipate launching the CBE Associate Degree program in Mechanical Design in the fall 2016.
+AMID will offer a Technology Enhanced Machine Tool Technology CNC Programming certificate in the fall of 2015.
+We anticipate launching the technology enhanced Associate Degree program in Mechanical Design in the fall 2016.